apace7/local_volume_database/docs/source/usage.rst

   * **distance_modulus** --  distance modulus of the system. [mag] This quantity is used to compute the distance in kpc for each system.

   * **distance_fixed_host** -- True/False.
 This option fixes the distance of the system to the distance of its host.
-Commonly used for globular clusters hosted by dwarf galaxy and new (unconfirmed) satellites of more distant hosts (>3 Mpc)
+Commonly used for globular clusters hosted by dwarf galaxy, systems without an independent distance measurement, and/or new candidate satellites in more distant systems (>3 Mpc)

   * **ref_distance**

 * **m_v** -- yaml collection

   * **apparent_magnitude_v** -- Apparent V-band magnitude of the system.
 This quantity is corrected for extinction.
 This quantity is combined with **distance_modulus** to compute the absolute V-band magnitude in the combined tables.

+  * **apparent_magnitude_i** -- Apparent I-band magnitude of the system.
+This quantity is corrected for extinction.
+This column is rarely used.

   * **mean_ebv** -- Mean E(B-V) for reference.
 This is not currently used in calculations.